BhavtoshRath/BhavtoshRath.github.io/_pages/about_old.md

   - /about.html
 ---

-I am a Computational Social Scientist pursuing PhD in Computer Science at the University fo Minnesota under [Jaideep_Srivastava](https://scholar.google.com/citations?user=Y4J5SOwAAAAJ&hl=en) with research interests in the domain of applied machine learning and fake news prevention strategies.
+I am a Computational Social Scientist pursuing PhD in Computer Science at the University of Minnesota under [Jaideep Srivastava](https://scholar.google.com/citations?user=Y4J5SOwAAAAJ&hl=en) with research interests in the domain of applied machine learning and fake news prevention strategies.

 My current research explores the role of interpersonal trust and user credibility to predict likely fake news spreaders in social networks.